TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/BignumLists.rst

-With big numbers - important
+With Big Numbers - Important
 ============================